IBM-Bluemix-Docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-prep-install.md

 * If NSX is used, version 6.2.2 or higher.
 NSX is required for policy migration.
 * To use cross-cloud vMotion, the same affinity restrictions apply across clouds as they do on-premises.
 For more information, see the [VMware EVC and CPU Compatibility FAQ](https://kb.vmware.com/s/article/1005764).

+Here is how EVC is set in VCS at time of cluster deployment.
+If cluster is Broadwell, EVC mode for cluster is set to Broadwell.
+If vSphere 6.5 and cluster is Skylake, EVC mode for cluster is not set.
+If vSphere 6.7 and cluster is Skylake, EVC mode for cluster is set to Skylake. {:note}

 ## Configuring network connectivity
 {: #hcx-archi-prep-install-config-net}